 The foreign policy section of the Political Report reflected the view of pragmatic policy practitioners.
-In the section headed "the characteristics of the international system" the report noted that the "scientific and technological revolution was developing at an increasingly thereby accelerating rapid pace, various process production forces and the of globalisation of the world economy and social life" (Dang cong san Viet Nam 1996).
-According to Vu Khoan, "this was the first time we had spoken of globalisation and assessed that it was an objective trend" (Vu Khoan 2006).
+In the section headed 'the characteristics of the international system' the report noted that the 'scientific and technological revolution was developing at an increasingly rapid pace, thereby accelerating various production forces and the process of globalisation of the world economy and social life' (Dang Cong San Viet Nam 1996).